User Guide

 Eviction is what we call the process when all user workload needs to be removed from a node.
 This is similar to a Kubernetes node drain, however, it works on the IaaS layer and not on the Kubernetes layer.

 This distinction is important: Unfortunately, there is no absolutely reliable way to detect a node drain (as opposed to a node cordon, which sets a taint).
 That means that the Operator cannot know when you issue a kubectl drain and cannot act accordingly.
-For you, as a user, that means you cannot use kubectl drain to clear a node running Nova Compute or Neutron Agents.
-Attempting to do so will in the best case block, in the worst case disrupt customer workload.
+For you, as a user, that means you cannot only use kubectl drain to clear a node running Nova Compute or Neutron Agents.
+Attempting to do so will block forever (the alternative would be to break workload).

 Not all YAOOK resources are elegible for eviction.
 It only affects stateful, non-replicated services like Neutron agents and Nova Compute services.
 The following is a complete list of resources which perform eviction: